texotek/swissknife/dll.md

 # Dynamic Link Library (DLL)

 ## 1. What is that?

-First what is a DLL.
+First, what is a DLL?
 DLL stands for **Dynamic Link Library**.
 It is code that can be used by more than one program and dynamically links into that program.
 By using DLLs, a program can be modularized into separate components.

-Imagine having a program that implements the rsa encryption algorithm.
+Imagine having a program that implements the RSA encryption algorithm.
-Why not pack it into an dll and reuse the same code in other projects.
+Why not pack it into a dll and reuse the same code in other projects.
-By linking it dynamically into you program, the code itself is not contained in your resulting binary, opposed to static linking.
+By linking it dynamically into your program, the code itself is not contained in your resulting binary, as opposed to static linking.

 ## 2. Advantages of DLLs

 Advantage of dlls:

 - Fewer resources get used
-  When dlls get used by multiple program, it reduces code duplication thats loaded into disk and ram.
+  When dlls get used by multiple programs, it reduces code duplication that's loaded into disk and RAM.
-  They greatly influence performance of the program they are running on and of the whole operating system.
+  They greatly influence the performance of the program they are running on and of the whole operating system.

 - Promoting modular architecture
   DLLs help when making a program modular.
 You can only load the dlls you need.